 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

-Similarly, we can add Google Outh after generating CLIENT_ID and CLIENT_SECERT_ID and adding it to the .env file.
+Similarly, we can add Google Outh after generating CLIENT_ID and CLIENT_SECRET_ID and adding it to the .env file.
 Follow the docs to generate Google OAuth credentials.

 The routes file code will look like this: